 - Minimum credit scores required to qualify for a 3.5% down payment FHA Loan is 580 FICO

-- Borrowers with under 580 FICO down to 500 FICO can qualify for FHA insured mortgage loans, however, any borrower with under 580 credit scores, 10% down payment is required.
+- Borrowers with under 580 down to 500 FICO can qualify for FHA loans

 Qualify For Mortgage With No Lender Overlays

-Whether home buyers decide on a conventional loan or a FHA insured mortgage loan, there are pros and cons on both loan programs.
+Whether home buyers decide on a conventional loan or an FHA insured mortgage loan, there are pros and cons on both loan programs.
 Consult with a mortgage broker to see which program best fits your needs.
-Home buyers or homeowners having any mortgage case scenario questions, please contact me at 800-900-8569 or text my cell phone at 262-716-8151 for faster response or email us at email@example.com.
+Homebuyers or homeowners having any mortgage case scenario questions, please contact us at Gustan Cho Associates at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.

-Since this mortgage blog article was first written and published, there has been many updates on Conventional Versus FHA Loans.
+Since this mortgage blog article was first written and published, there have been many updates on Conventional Versus FHA Loans.

-- Now the waiting period after short sale and deed in lieu of foreclosure has been extended to four years after a short sale and/or deed in lieu of foreclosure, but the good news is that only a 5% down payment is needed and not the 20% down payment.
+- Now the waiting period after short sale and deed in lieu of foreclosure has been extended to four years after a short sale and/or deed in lieu of foreclosure